Madoshakalaka/whichimg/README.md

 It's **not** generally faster than the naive approach.
 I thought my approach was faster and spent a week writing this shit though. lmfao.

 They're about equally fast on the `tests/fixtures` testing data I came up with (10x10 images).
-Through my rought testing, there could be a magnitude of performance gain when there are many possible images (>10) and when the images are larger (200x200 for example).
+Through my rough testing, there could be a magnitude of performance gain when there are many possible images (>10) and when the images are larger (200x200 for example).